 6. Ship it to public/llms.txt

 For most stacks: drop the file in the static directory and you’re done.
 Rails: public/llms.txt.
 Next.js: public/llms.txt.
 Astro: public/llms.txt.
 Hugo: static/llms.txt.
-Jekyll: same.
+Jekyll: the project root (root-level files are copied into the built site as-is).

 Verify with curl https://yourdomain.com/llms.txt.
 Make sure Content-Type: text/markdown (most static servers will set this; some default to text/plain and that’s fine too, LLMs handle both).